 Instead of shutting out Butler, the University of Connecticut provided him a second chance in life.
 Butler went on to have a 14-year professional career in the NBA and stayed clean the whole time.

-Interestingly enough, in the press release, the Monkeys mentioned it was the Kansas City Royals that gave the recommendation letter for Luke Heimlich.
-And since the signing, the Monkeys have received multiple enquiries from the MLB scouts about Heimlich.
+Interestingly enough, in their press release, the Monkeys mentioned it was the Kansas City Royals that gave them the recommendation letter for Luke Heimlich.
+Since the signing, the Monkeys have received multiple enquiries from MLB scouts about Heimlich.

-So, what is this Players Misconduct Acts?
-Here is the simplified version.
-In 2013, the CPBL implemented this new policy to ensure the teams will have a better hiring standard when it comes to new players.
+In 2013, the CPBL implemented this new policy to ensure that teams would have better hiring standards when it came to new players.

-Luke Heimlich’s Chance in the CPBL: Highly Unlikely
+Luke Heimlich’s Chances in the CPBL: Highly Unlikely

 Long story short, Luke Heimlich will probably not be able to pitch in Taiwan.
 Here are the reasons why:

 Convicted for child molesting.
-Regardless the record was sealed or not, it happened and Heimlich plead guilty to it.
-Which already breached the 2013 players misconduct acts.
+Regardless of whether his record was sealed or not, it happened and Heimlich pleaded guilty to it.
+This already breaches the 2013 Players Misconduct Acts.

 Damaging the league’s overall public image.
-With all the domestic media outlets with the headline saying the CPBL have signed a child molester.
-It is pretty self explanatory with that.
+With all the domestic and international media outlets headlines saying that the CPBL has signed a child molester, it is pretty self-explanatory.

-From the CPBL perspective, after almost ten years of trying to keep clean, and with most of the teams have an overall marketing strategy targeting the family market.
-Having a convicted child molester in the league will be a huge blow to the public image.
+From the perspective of the CPBL, after almost ten years of trying to keep clean and with most teams having an overall marketing strategy targeting the family market, having a convicted child molester in the league would be a huge blow to their public image.

-But again, with the latest development where the Monkeys submitted the documents to the league and now the case is under review.
-Despite the chance is slim, but anything can still happen.
+But again, with the latest development of the Monkeys submitting the documents to the league and the case being now under review, despite the chances being slim, anything can still happen.

 Previous Cases: Zero Tolerance Policy

-Before Luke Heimlich, there were several cases where the league and teams ended up firing players using the misconduct policy.
+Before Luke Heimlich, there have been several cases where the league and teams ended up firing players because of the misconduct policy.

-In 2017 during the pre-season, the Brothers have announced the signing of Kyle Simon from the Atlantic League.
-During the status check process, they found out Simon has previously received a 50-game suspension for a drug of abuse violation while in the MLB system.
+In 2017, during the pre-season, the Chinatrust Brothers announced the signing of Kyle Simon from the Atlantic League.
+During the status check process, the league found out Simon had previously received a 50-game suspension for a drug abuse violation while in the MLB system.

-Despite Simon did not finished serving his suspension, what end up nixing his contract was the “drug of abuse violation” which breached the players misconduct acts.
-Simon was released by the Brothers in just one day.
+Despite the fact that Simon did not finish serving his suspension, what end up nixing his contract was the “drug abuse violation” which breached the Players Misconduct Acts.
+Simon was released from his contract with the Brothers in just one day.

 — CPBL STATS (@GOCPBL) February 6, 2017

-Perhaps one of the highly touted prospect in recent time.
-In May 2018, after conducting an internal investigation, the Fubon Guardians have terminated the contract of 2014 strikeout leader 黃勝雄 (Huang Sheng-Hsiung) over the domestic violence incident.
+Perhaps one of the most highly-touted prospects in recent times, in May 2018, after conducting an internal investigation, the Fubon Guardians terminated the contract of 2014 strikeout leader 黃勝雄 (Huang Sheng-Hsiung) over a domestic violence incident.

-According to the news report, Huang struck his wife multiple times in the face while staying at the team’s dormitory.
+According to the news report, Huang struck his wife multiple times in the face while staying in the team’s dormitory.

 #Fubon Guardians currently investigating the domestic violence allegation against 黃勝雄 (Huang Sheng-Hsiung).
 According to Guardians press release, the team might terminate his contract if proven to be true.
 Huang was drafted 1st round in 2013, with fastball tops at 150kph #CPBL pic.twitter.com/ePehBhYiKh